Shaquirah Dixon

 Justin Scott

-Justin O. Scott represents management in a broad range of employment law matters including discrimination, harassment, retaliation, whistleblower complaints, disability accommodation and FMLA issues, wage and hour issues, and employment contract disputes.
-Justin has represented clients in both state and federal courts and administrative agencies at the federal, state, and local level, including the Florida Commission on Human Relations and the Equal Employment Opportunity Commission (EEOC).
+Justin O. Scott represents management in a broad range of employment law matters, including discrimination, harassment, retaliation, whistleblower complaints, disability accommodation and FMLA issues, wage and hour issues, and employment contract disputes.
 He also has experience litigating disputes involving covenants not to compete.

-Prior to joining Littler, Justin was an associate at a national law firm focused on labor and employment law.
-He began his career as an assistant public defender for the 13th Judicial Circuit, where he represented hundreds of clients in county and circuit level criminal court, including several dispositive hearings and jury trials culminating in verdicts.
+He began his legal career as an assistant public defender for the 13th Judicial Circuit, where he represented hundreds of clients in county and circuit court, including dispositive hearings and jury trials resulting in verdicts.

-While in law school, Justin served as a president of the Labor and Employment Law Association.
+While in law school, Justin served as president of the Labor and Employment Law Association.
 He also completed a legal internship with the U.S. Equal Employment Opportunity Commission (EEOC) in Tampa, Florida.
-He was a member of Stetson University College of Law's nationally recognized trial team, where he competed in several competitions across the nation and has been recognized nationally as Best Advocate in competition.

 Erica Johnson